 Market Price Floor

-This is the wholesale market price (or floating price) below which the VPPA will no longer settle (i.e. the trade quantity of MWh in the PPA will equal 0).
-This caps a buyer's downside for wholesale market price exposure.
+This is the wholesale market price (or floating price) below which the PPA will no longer settle (i.e. the trade quantity of MWh in the PPA will equal 0).
+This caps a buyer's downside wholesale market price exposure.

 A letter of credit, guaranty, or other financial collateral provided by the seller for the benefit of the buyer to be drawn upon during cash shortfalls or default events.
-The seller is usually required to post within 30 days of executing the PPA and maintain pre- and post-COD.
+This is the amount the seller will be required to post within 30 days of executing the PPA and maintain pre- and post-COD.
 Seller must incorporate this carrying cost into the offer price.